TrademarkTrademark

 In this example, the state file key is dynamically constructed based on the env variable, and aws_region is also pulled from a variable.
 You can set these via terraform.tfvars files, environment variables (TF_VAR_env), or command-line arguments (-var="env=prod").

-Local values let you assign a name to an expression that can be used throughout your configuration, including the backend block.
-This is particularly useful for derived values.
+Local values let you put a name on an expression you can reuse throughout your configuration, including the backend block.
+They're handy for derived values.

 variable "workspace_name" {